almer101/bocconi-thesis/README.md

 - **Model Calibration**: Fits the Hull-White model to market cap and swaption data using the Nelder-Mead optimization method.
 - **Swaption Pricing**: Builds a binomial tree to represent the short-rate dynamics and prices European swaptions.

-You can access the complete implementation in this Jupyter notebook [here](https://colab.research.google.com/drive/1M-CqLrTAJJ4lelp9nTbWoAhFJPNjVU6T).
+You can also access the complete implementation in this Jupyter notebook [here](https://colab.research.google.com/drive/1M-CqLrTAJJ4lelp9nTbWoAhFJPNjVU6T).

 ## Installation & Usage